HasanC14/PricePoka/README.md

 ## 🙌 Contributing

 Found a bug or want to suggest a feature?
 Feel free to open an issue or submit a pull request!

-This project uses a backend hosted at [https://price-poka-servre.vercel.app](https://price-poka-servre.vercel.app).

 - To use the default hosted backend, simply copy `.env.example` to `.env`, and you're good to go.
 - If you're running your own backend, replace the URL inside `.env` with your own.